len-rtz/2024-10-15-Master_Digital_Sciences-Linked_Open_Data_and_Knowledge_Graphs_WiSe_2024_20245/presentation_publication/LHKGEMR.md

 * Parameter learning with maximum likelihood estimation

-* L1 regularization used logisic regression
+* L1 regularization used for logistic regression

 * Laplacian smoothing used for naive Bayes